LaurentVeyssier/HomeMatch/README.md

 The project uses OpenAI, langchain and vectorDB.

 # PROJECT STEPS
-1 - Prepare synthetic property listings\n
+1 - Prepare synthetic property listings

-2 - Generate property listings embeddings and store in a vector database\n 3 - Identify customer preferences using LLM and pydantic schema 4 - Extract top-k best matches from vector database using distance threshold 5 - Augment the property descriptions and personalize the final ouput to the buyer's preferences without altering factual properties' characteristics
+2 - Generate property listings embeddings and store in a vector database

+3 - Identify customer preferences using LLM and pydantic schema

+4 - Extract top-k best matches from vector database using distance threshold

+5 - Augment the property descriptions and personalize the final ouput to the buyer's preferences without altering factual properties' characteristics

 # PROJECT SPECIFICITIES